yalmip/yalmip.github.io/yalmip/tutorials/geometricprogramming.md

 ![Geometric program]({{ site.url }}/images/gemoetric.gif){: .center-image }

 Geometric programming solvers are capable of solving a sub-class of geometric problems where \\(c\geq 0\\) with the additional constraint \\(t\geq 0\\), so called posynomial geometric programming.
-The following example is taken from the [MOSEK](/yalmip/solvers/mosek) manual. (note that there has to be explicit positivity constraint on all involved variables in the model)
+The following example is taken from the [MOSEK](/yalmip/solvers/mosek) manual.
+Note that there has to be explicit positivity constraint on all involved variables in the model.

 ````matlab
 sdpvar t1 t2 t3